Buying Your Own Belt

 I ordered a 4”, 10mm, red, white, and blue single prong belt that night and was appalled when told that it wouldn’t be delivered for 6-8 weeks.
 Over the next two months I used Jim’s belt until mine finally arrived.
 I still remember pulling it out of the box, it was incredibly stiff and I thought there’s no way that this is the same belt that Jim had.
 It was – it just needed its own story.
 Jim had bought his, trained with it in high school, joined the Army, and allowed a bunch of bull-headed Marines like me to use it in his gym over the last 10 years.
 The holes were worn from where he had gained weight over time, and it had wear marks from tons of workouts and personal records.
 It was Jim’s belt – and it had taken care of him for over 15 years.

 I still have, and predominantly train with, that same belt I bought 8 years ago.
 Every record I’ve ever set has been in that belt, along with every time I’ve missed my 500 lb squat.
 It’s been to Afghanistan, the Republic of Georgia, Turkey, Germany, Lithuania, and to lots of gyms throughout the U.S.

 I tell you this because it’s probably time for you to buy your own belt.
 If you’ve read this far, and are still intrigued, it tells me that you’re serious about your lifting.
 Lifting is now a part of your life, and something you want to be good at.
 There are always plenty of belts at my gym for you to use.
 But owning your own belt is something you should do, and something you’ll be glad you did for as long as you keep training with barbells.

-The Strength Co. also produces a customized weightlifting belt right here in Southern California, hand-made with American leather.
+The Strength Co. produces a customized weightlifting belt right here in the USA, hand-made with American leather.